NOTE: This Scholarship is currently OPEN for Applications

 of the late Dr. Roderick A. Scofield (1942-2006), a college scholarship opportunity

-is available to aspiring meteorologists.
+is available annually to an aspiring meteorologist.

 One scholarship per year in the amount